Common Problems with Hydrangeas and How to Fix Them

 Hydrangea plant consumes a lot of water.
 This is one of its main characteristics, so we must provide it, as dehydration is reflected in the leaves of the plant as wilting.

-If the Hydrangea is in the ground, water it abundantly all around, making sure that the drainage of the soil works well, so that no puddles form.
+If the Hydrangea is in the ground, water it abundantly all around, ensuring the soil’s drainage works well so that no puddles form.

 In the hottest season, daily watering will be necessary.
-In spring and autumn, you can water 3 or 4 times a month depending on rainfall.
-In winter you can reduce the frequency of watering and, in case of occasional rains, it will be practically not necessary to provide more water.
+Depending on rainfall, you can water 3 or 4 times a month in spring and autumn.
+In winter, you can reduce the watering frequency and, in case of occasional rains, providing more water will be practically unnecessary.

-If you are going to use automatic watering systems, choose a drip system rather than an overhead system.
-Hydrangeas are very prone to leaf disease if the leaves are wet.
-Drip systems deliver water directly to the soil, thus keeping the leaves dry and providing a constant supply of moisture.
-In addition, drip systems make better use of water because there is much less evaporation.
+If you use automatic watering systems, choose a drip system rather than an overhead one.
+Hydrangeas are very prone to leaf disease if the leaves are wet, which is one of the most common Hydrangea Problems.
+Drip systems deliver water directly to the soil, thus keeping the leaves dry and providing a constant moisture supply.
+In addition, drip systems make better water use because there is much less evaporation.
 With less water, you get better results.

-When our hydrangeas are newly planted, you should water them more frequently, at least until they have rooted strongly.
+When our hydrangeas are newly planted, you should water them more frequently until they have rooted strongly.
 Water when the soil at a depth of 20 cm begins to dry out.
 You can use a moisture meter to check the moisture in the soil and measure the soil pH.
-This device recommended below will do measure moisture and pH (no batteries needed)
+This device recommended below will measure moisture and pH (no batteries needed)

 SONKIR Soil pH Meter, MS02 3-in-1 Soil Moisture/Light/pH Tester Gardening Tool Kits for Plant Care, Great for Garden, Lawn, Farm, Indoor & Outdoor Use (Green)